DaAlbrecht/thesis-TEKO/content/Implementation.typ

 The main function is marked as asynchronous using the `#[tokio::main]` macro.
 #linebreak()

-The first thing the main function does is initialize tracing.
+Tracing has been identified as an essential use case, thus the first thing the main function does is initialize tracing.
 Tracing is a framework for instrumenting Rust programs with structured logging and diagnostics.
 Tracing is provided by the crate `tracing`#footnote("https://docs.rs/tracing/latest/tracing/") and `tracing-subscriber`#footnote("https://docs.rs/tracing-subscriber/0.3.17/tracing_subscriber/").